wortelus/xplane-streamdeck/B737-800X/README.md

 - **dir** can have its icons as dataref too!
 - the order of buttons doesn't matter, last item in .yaml can have index of 0
 - you can set labels, which will be displayed under the icon (this is where the unique naming of button comes important)

+#### Lua Handler Explained
+A lot of buttons in the flight deck are momentary switches and buttons, which are expected to be held in position.
+For that purpose, I have built a small LUA file with custom commands in `misc/streamdeck_handlers.lua`.
+The momentary switches work on a way that the `command_begin` executes the `begin` part of the command, which switches it into the desired position, and `command_end` which returns the switch/button back into its stable position (also known as the `end` part of the command`.

+So, the bad news is that you have to create two commands for your each `begin` and `end` action everytime.

+The X-Plane UDP protocol is limited in this way, the UDP protocol is able to execute only all 3 parts of the command (yes, 3.. begin, continue, end), so I recommend solving it this way.
+You will map those two commands from the LUA handler in the`command` and `command-release` YAML configuration.
+Look for examples in `actions.yaml`, where it is used on fire warning or master caution of the 737 etc.

 ## YAML tips
 - the horizontal spacing matters a lot